openvstorage/ovs-documentation/Installation/geoscale.md

 * Compute hosts: these hosts run the Virtual Machines.
 * Performance nodes: these hosts run the Storage Routers.
 They are equipped with SSDs which act as local cache layer within the datacenter.
 * Capacity nodes: these hosts, across all the datacenters, form the capacity tier.
 They are equipped with SATA drives.
 * Management (Controller) nodes: these nodes run the master services, the GUI, the API, distributed databases, the scrubbing process and the monitoring.
+There is one of these in each of the 3 datacenters.

 More info on the topology can be found [here](../OpenvStorage/topology.md)